Fateha-E-Noor/time-series-ride-demand-forecasting/README.md

 - Evaluation: MAE, RMSE, and visualizations (actual vs predicted)

 ## Results
-See the notebook `cse437projectnooo.ipynb` for detailed results, plots (feature importance and actual vs predicted), and discussion.
+See the notebook `time-series-ride-demand.ipynb` for detailed results, plots (feature importance and actual vs predicted), and discussion.

 ## How to run
 1. Clone the repo: